 Water Supervision Rules

-- Children aged 3 and under must be supervised by an adult in the water.
+Children aged 3 and under must be supervised by an adult in the water.

-- Children aged 4-7 must have an adult either in the water or in the sand area if they remain between the sidewalk and the first buoy line.
+Children aged 4-7 must have an adult either in the water or in the sand area if they remain between the sidewalk and the first buoy line.
 Alternatively, they must be accompanied by an adult beyond the first buoy line (deep end).

-- Children aged 8-11 must be under adult supervision from the beach area.
+Children aged 8-11 must be under adult supervision from the beach area.

 The vast grounds make it easy to find a spot perfect for your family.
 A portion of the beach area is a well-maintained grassy area.

-A trick we like to use is to head to the beach first and then to the splash pad last to wash away all of the sand before jumping back in the car.
+Pro tip: Head to the beach first and then to the splash pad last to wash away all of the sand before jumping back in the car.

 4 – Winter Tubing is Amazing at Hawk Island Park